aerryasmani/CSV-File-Sorting-Extraction/README.md

-# New Employees 2020 CSV File Sorting & Extraction
+#  CSV File Sorting & Extraction

 This script sorts CSV files from each month's subfolder into a new folder named `NewEmployees2020Clean` while preserving the original copies.